 Image: Melissa treating a new mum.

-Elise completed some of her final year undergraduate training with Dr. Aubrey Monie at Precision Physiotherapy, before graduating from Trinity College in Dublin, Ireland,
+Elise completed some of her final year undergraduate training with Dr. Aubrey Monie at Precision Physiotherapy, before graduating from Trinity College in Dublin, Ireland, in 2018.

 Eilise has interests in Gaelic football and enjoys running, aerobics and outdoor activities.